TsMark01/DE_FAST_COURSE/jupyter_notebook_course (1).markdown

    - Verify CSV files, database entries, and PNG outputs in `/jupyter_notebook_files/`.
    - Check Jupyter logs for errors.

-## 📝 Portfolio Tips

-- **For UCAS**: Highlight this course in your personal statement: “I developed a Jupyter Notebook mini course (jupyter_notebook_course.markdown) for my graduation project, showcasing my ability to teach data engineering concepts like API integration, database queries, and visualization, essential for computer science.”
-- **For IELTS**: Use examples for Speaking Part 2 (e.g., “Describe a project you completed” – discuss the automated pipeline) or Writing Task 1 (e.g., describe the visualization process).
-Practice terms like “data pipeline,” “interactive computing,” and “visualization” for your 6.0–6.5 target by November 2025.
-- **GitHub**: Add this to your `DeSql` repo alongside your Power BI project ([DE_api_airflow_project_pbi](https://github.com/TsMark01/DE_api_airflow_project_pbi)) and Airflow course to demonstrate a complete data engineering skillset.

 ## 🔮 Further Learning